ewainy/myblog/README.md

 **What are archetypes?**
 > Archetypes are templates used when creating new content

-They contain preconfigured front matter so it is easy to generate new posts on the fly!
+They contain preconfigured **front matter** so it is easy to generate new posts on the fly!

+**What is front matter?**
+> Front Matter is structured metadata that lives at the top of your content files that allows you to add custom variables to your pages.

+Examples of front matter you might have for a blog: 'Title' 'Summary' 'Date' 'Author'

-Read more about archetypes in Hugo 👉 [Hugo Archetypes](https://gohugo.io/content-management/archetypes/#create-a-new-archetype-template)
+**Read more about archetypes in Hugo** 👉 [Hugo Archetypes](https://gohugo.io/content-management/archetypes/#create-a-new-archetype-template)

 Create file called 'post.md' in archetypes folder archetypes/post.md